dnzckn/LazyLabel/README.md

     ```bash
     lazylabel
     ```
-    On the first run, the application will automatically download the required SAM model checkpoint (~2.5 GB) to a local cache directory.
+    On the first run, the application will automatically download [(from Meta's repository)](https://github.com/facebookresearch/segment-anything) the model checkpoint (~2.5 GB) to a local cache directory.
 This is a one-time download.

 ## ⌨️ Controls & Keybinds